WHIS: History

 The Daily Telegraph Printing Company was issued a license for a new radio station to transmit on 1420 kHz on February 14, 1929.
-The new station would adopt the WHIS call letters in honor of the newspaper's editor, Hugh Ike Shott, and be based in the West Virginian Hotel in downtown Bluefield.
+The new station would adopt the WHIS call sign in honor of the newspaper's editor, Hugh Ike Shott, and be based in the West Virginian Hotel in downtown Bluefield.
 At the time, West Virginia had four other broadcasting stations, none of them in the southern portion of the state.
 While the station did not start up formally until June 24, the station made several test broadcasts, including a June 11 program that included music and primary election results.

 Even prior to the 1929 launch of WHIS, the Shott family had been involved in Bluefield broadcasting.
 In 1922, Hugh's sons, Jim and Hugh Shott Jr., had a transmitter built for them and started WHAJ ("Hugh and Jim").
 The transmitter was located in Hugh Ike Shott's office; however, a battery in the equipment spilled acid and damaged a prized rug he owned, spelling the end of the station.

 In 1931, WHIS was granted a move to 1410 kHz, which allowed it to go to 250 watts power but required sharing the frequency with WRBX.
 WRBX, located in Roanoke, Virginia, was bought out by Shott in 1935 and dissolved to allow WHIS to go full-time on 1410; some of the Roanoke station's equipment was retained and used in Bluefield.
-1931 also saw the station air the first-ever broadcast in the United States of a criminal trial, concerning the murder by scalding of a 10-year-old boy by his stepmother, Minnie Stull; the case was appealed, in part because of the radio broadcasts, and moved to another county.
+Also in 1931, the station aired the first-ever broadcast in the United States of a criminal trial, concerning the murder by scalding of a 10-year-old boy by his stepmother, Minnie Stull; the case was appealed, in part because of the radio broadcasts, and moved to another county.

-1935 had already been an eventful year at the station by the time Shott bought out WRBX.
+Even before Shott bought out WRBX, 1935 had already been an eventful year at WHIS.
 In March, reformed gambler and vaudeville performer Kid Canfield was speaking on the air when he abruptly died on air—the first known on-air death in radio.
-The station had installed a brand-new 500-watt transmitter, which was consumed in a July 15, 1935, fire during studio renovations; the station was silent for 10 days, and it was decided to relocate the transmitter out of the West Virginian.
+The station had installed a brand-new 500-watt transmitter, which was consumed by fire during studio renovations on July 15, 1935; the station was silent for 10 days, and it was decided to relocate the transmitter out of the West Virginian.
 The rest of the decade was spent upgrading: the station doubled its daytime and nighttime power to go to 1,000 watts day and 500 night in 1936 from a new site in the Harry Heights area, and WHIS moved to its present 1440 kHz upon NARBA reallocation in 1941.
-In 1940, the station joined the NBC Blue Network as part of a group of ten new Blue Network outlets in the Southeast; a year later, the station was switched to NBC's Red Network.
+In 1940, the station joined NBC's Blue Network as part of a group of ten new Blue Network outlets in the Southeast; a year later, the station was switched to the NBC Red Network.